-This additional guidance advises operators on the selection of stern tube lubricants, such as non-toxic biodegradable lubricants or water-based systems, and make structural and engineering suggestions.
+This additional guidance advises operators on the selection of stern tube lubricants, such as non-toxic biodegradable lubricants or water-based systems, and makes structural and engineering suggestions.

-Additionally, there is guidance on the application of ballast-water treatment, including taking into account operations of ballast-water management systems in low temperatures, for the prevention of transfer of invasive species.
+Additionally, there is guidance on the application of ballast water treatment, including taking into account operations of ballast water management systems at low temperatures for the prevention of transfer of invasive aquatic species.

-There is also guidance on anti-fouling coating capability in polar ice operations in order to minimize the risk of invasive aquatic species transfers via biofouling.
+There is also guidance on anti-fouling coating capability\ies in polar ice operations to minimize the risk of invasive aquatic species transfers via biofouling.

 For full text of Part II B Additional Guidance see below.

 This is an assessment of ballast water treatment to protect Arctic waters.
 This document offers in the annex a comprehensive analysis of shipboard ballast water management system performance, based on available data.

 This is a paper on vessel biofouling and bioinvasions in Arctic waters.
 Friends of the Earth offers an independent report, set forth in the annex, that provides findings and recommendations concerning vessel coatings and the protection of Arctic waters from bioinvasions.

 Oil Companies International Marine Forum (OCIMF)Hyperlink 1: Northern Sea Route – Best practices and Challenges (2017)

 For Part IIB, see pages 3-4, and 14.

 Hyperlink 2: Offshore Vessel Operations In Ice and or Severe Sub Zero Temperatures in Artic and Sub Artic regions (2014).